liamzdenek/stitch-fix-application/memory-bank/progress.md

 The next milestone is to complete the implementation by:

-1. Fixing all TypeScript type errors
+1. Installing dependencies and building all packages
-2. Resolving infrastructure integration issues
+2. Testing core functionality
-3. Testing core functionality
+3. Deploying to AWS
-4. Preparing for deployment
+4. Verifying the deployment

+With the TypeScript type errors and infrastructure integration issues now resolved, we're in a good position to move forward with the final steps of the implementation.
 This will result in a fully functional system that can be deployed to AWS and demonstrated to showcase technical excellence and business value alignment.